Piermuz7/GEnealogical_Data_COMmunication/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Usage is very simple.
 You can:
-1. Run the program with:
+1. Run the program downloading the release:
     ```sh
-   java command line
+   java -jar Genealogical_Data_Communication.jar YOUR_FILEPATH
    ```
    or
 2. ```sh
    run on your favourite IDE but not forget adding ANTLR4 on your project libraries!

-Remember to press CTRL+D or CTRL+Z after GEDCOM stream if you copy and paste that GEDCOM stream.
+* Remember to press CTRL+D or CTRL+Z at the end of GEDCOM stream if you copy and paste that GEDCOM stream.

 <p align="right">(<a href="#top">back to top</a>)</p>